pschachte/wybe/WYBE.md

 ```

 would succeed if `xs` is currently a list whose head is `0`, and would assign
 `rest` to the tail.
-It would fail if `xs` does not match that pattern.
+It would fail if `xs` does not match that pattern, either
+because it is an empty list or because its head is not `0`.

+Note that all effects of a test are reverted if the test fails, including
+reassignments of variables or modifications of resources.
+However, some
+effects, such as performing input/output, cannot be reverted, and therefore
+these effects cannot be performed within a test.
+The compiler will issue an
+error message in such cases.

 ## <a name="reification"></a>Reification of tests